samchristywork/inotify-trigger/README.md

 There are no dependencies besides a C compiler and Make.
 The Inotify API is part of Linux and does not need a package to be used.

+## Acknowledgements

+This program is similar to, and in some cases modelled after, the programs `inotifywait` and `entr`.
+I have used both of these programs extensively.
+This repository is an attempt to build upon the strengths of both of these programs and to add some features that I felt were sorely needed.

 ## License

 This work is licensed under the GNU General Public License version 3 (GPLv3).